 '''

 @EnableBinding(Barista.class)

 public class CafeConfiguration {

 ...

+}

 '''

 In Spring Cloud Stream, the bindable MessageChannel components are the Spring Messaging MessageChannel (for outbound) and its extension SubscribableChannel (for inbound).
-Using the same mechanism other bindable components can be supported.
+Using the same mechanism, other bindable components can be supported.
 KStream support in Spring Cloud Stream Kafka binder is one such example where KStream is used as inbound/outbound bindable components.
+Also, as discussed below, a PollableMessageSource can be bound to an inbound destination.
 In this documentation, we will continue to refer to MessageChannels as the bindable components.